DRCT’s Priority Areas

 Education

-DRCT, consistent with its objectives, will advocate that students with disabilities are afforded inclusive, nondiscriminatory educational services necessary for success in post-secondary life.
+DRCT will advocate on behalf of students with disabilities so that they are afforded inclusive, nondiscriminatory educational services necessary for success in post-secondary life.

 Employment